A brief history

 Wendy McFadden serves as publisher.
 Other editorial staff are Cheryl Brumbaugh-Cayford, associate editor, Walt Wiltschek, at-large editor, and Jan Fischer Bachman, web editor.

-Past issues of The Gospel Messenger and MESSENGER are online at archive.org.
+Past issues from 2000-2019 are available at the online Messenger archive.
+Older issues of The Gospel Messenger and MESSENGER are online at archive.org.